shalb-docker/pingdom-exporter/README.md

 ## configuration

-Add your headers to 'headers' section of config file pingdom-exporter/pingdom_exporter.py.yml
+Add your token to env_secrets or to 'token' key in config file pingdom-exporter/pingdom_exporter.py.yml In case of any custom problems you can use 'headers' section of config file pingdom-exporter/pingdom_exporter.py.yml

 ## run